Michael Jordan Never Viewed Himself as a Better Player Than Magic Johnson or Larry Bird

 Michael Jordan, Magic Johnson, and Larry Bird are three of the best players in NBA history.
 Each superstar won multiple championships, regular-season MVPs, and Finals MVPs and got inducted into the Naismith Memorial Basketball Hall of Fame.

-Since he won the most championships, regular-season MVPs, Finals MVPs, and scoring titles out of the trio, Jordan is widely regarded as the top player.
+Since Jordan won the most championships, regular-season MVPs, Finals MVPs, and scoring titles out of the trio, he is widely regarded as the top player.
 However, the Chicago Bulls legend — who was raised to be humble by his parents — never viewed himself as a better player than Magic or Bird.

 Jordan faced Bird in the playoffs twice, while he matched up against Magic once.
 The Bulls great never defeated the Boston Celtics icon in the postseason, but he did get the best of the Magic Man.

-Michael Jordan got swept by Larry Bird twice, beat Magic Johnson in ’91 Finals
+Michael Jordan got swept by Larry Bird twice and beat Magic Johnson in ’91 Finals

 Bird and the Celtics swept Jordan and the Bulls in the first round of the 1986 playoffs and the first round of the 1987 postseason.
 In Game 2 of the 1986 series, Jordan set an NBA record by scoring 63 points.
 Even though Boston won, Bird was in awe of the UNC product.